Skip to content

 One of the more requested tutorials is multiplayer lobbies and P2P networking through Steam; this tutorial specifically covers the P2P Networking portion and our lobbies tutorial covers the other half.

-Please note this tutorial uses the older Steamworks Networking class and this is for a basic, turn-based lobby / P2P set-up.
+Please note this tutorial uses the Steamworks Messages Networking class and this is for a basic, turn-based lobby / P2P set-up.
 Only use this as a starting point.

 I'd also like to suggest you check out the Additional Resources section of this tutorial before continuing on.